prabinrath/FACTR_Teleop/README.md

 }
 ```

+## Training and Deployment

 ### Data Processing and Training
 Please check for detailed instructions in our [factr](https://github.com/RaindragonD/factr) repo.

-## Policy Rollout
+### Policy Rollout

 We provide a sample rollout script in ROS2.
-Again, custom nodes for robots and sensors need to be implemented.
 In our case, the rollout launch file could be called as follows:
 ```bash
 ros2 launch factr_teleop/launch/rollout.py
 ```